 - Privatize WHOIS records.

 - Use a PO Box instead of a residential mailing address.

 - Rent a spot at a coworking space.

 - Use separate emails for personal and professional correspondence.

 - Set up a separate phone number.

 Any type of security threat against your brand or business should be considered a high priority.
-If you’re still looking to patch up other vulnerabilities, be sure to check out our other articles on protecting yourself.
-If you have customers who have worries about their security, be sure to provide some extra assistance to those clients, as their privacy is just as important as the service or product you are providing them.
+If you’re looking to patch up other vulnerabilities further, be sure to check out how to protect yourself on WordPress too.
+If you have customers who have concerns about their security, be sure to provide some extra assistance to those clients, as their privacy is just as important as the service or product you are providing them.

-There is no denying that in an age where technology is so popular, more and more methods are being discovered to crack down current security systems to gain access to vital information within companies and even individuals.
-It’s important to stay on top of updates, and to understand the consequences of saving money on the security side in hopes that you will not get hacked.
+There is no denying that in an age where technology is so popular, more and more methods are being discovered to crack current security systems to gain access to vital information within companies and individuals.
+It’s important to stay on top of updates and to invest in security in hopes that you will not get hacked.